 Moosewood’s Ratatouille with Creamy Polenta and Goat Cheese (for 1)

-In the late 1980s if you ever wanted to trigger Jay, just mention “Moosewood.”
-Not only did Moosewood’s cookbooks sell a ka-jillion copies, but the restaurant (in Ithaca) was also a tourist attraction and food mecca.
-So when young Jay opened a quaint little bistro around the corner, it was no fun competing with an 800-pound gorilla.
+This week the New York Times ran a story about Moosewood (the legendary vegetarian restaurant celebrated its 50th anniversary; their cookbooks have sold millions).
+Jay and Moosewood have a complicated history.
+In the 1980s a young Chef Jay opened a little bistro around the corner from Moosewood — and it was no fun competing with an 800-pound gorilla (and tourist mecca).
 In his first year, customers referred to his dining room as “Moosewood’s overflow.”
-The experience left him chastened but made him a better chef.
-And five years later his dining room was full, his first cookbook was published, and the ‘locals’ lifted him out from under Moosewood’s shadow.
+The experience left him chastened but also made him a better chef.
+And five years later his dining room was also full, his first cookbook was published, and the ‘locals’ lifted him out from beneath Moosewood’s shadow.

-Time heals all wounds, and this week’s Ratatouille with Creamy Polenta pays tribute to the legendary vegetarian pioneers.
-Jay’s Moosewood-inspired Ratatouille features roasted eggplant, zucchini, mushrooms, and bell peppers simmered with onion, carrots, garlic, stewed tomatoes, and parsley.
-The hearty Ratatouille goes over polenta (slow-cooked with cornmeal and Parmesan) and gets topped with goat cheese.
+Time heals all wounds, and this week’s Ratatouille with Creamy Polenta pays tribute to the vegetarian pioneers.
+Jay’s Moosewood-inspired Ratatouille features roasted eggplant, zucchini, mushrooms, and bell peppers simmered with onion, carrots, kale, garlic, stewed tomatoes, and parsley.
+The hearty Ratatouille goes over polenta (slow-cooked with cornmeal, Jack cheese, and Parmesan) and gets topped with goat cheese.